-If you wish to make the lungtas for you or for anyone else please fill the short registration form on the link below.
+If you wish to make the lungtas for you or for anyone else please fill the short registration form.
 The recommended donation for one piece of lungta is 1 Euro.
 The minimum set is 5 lungtas.

 Lungta means "Wind Horse", and refers to the protective force of the individual.
 In ancient times in Tibet it was symbolised by a horse surmounted by a wish-fulfilling jewel.

 This vital force is linked to fulfilling wishes and bringing about good fortune, benefits and prosperity.

 If the fundamental vital force is perfect, everything will go well!

 Lung means air, which is linked to prana, our vital energy.
 So when we say "Wind Horse", by wind (or air) we mean our prana.
 This symbol is represented in the prayer flags which are also called lungta.